austinsonger/Incident-Playbook/Exercises/README.md

 A time based scope is always included.
 Using consistent scopes or calendar based scopes improves everyone's ability to forecast comparable scenarios. "_Next Month_", "_Next Year_", "_Next Quarter_" are all typical.

-### AWS Risks ☁️
-Scenarios typically involving cloud infrastructure.

-- An IAM secret key has exposed to the internet.
-- An S3 bucket has exposed to the internet.
-- Security groups and ACL's have exposed a high risk server.
-- An adversary has gained access to our AWS account.
-- CloudTrail logs have been deleted or modified.

-### Endpoint Risks 💻
-Typical risks to desktops / laptops.

-- An adversary has implanted malware on an endpoint.
-- Endpoint malware is remotely beaconing to a C2.
-- An adversary has moved laterally in the environment.
-- An adversary has exploited unpatched software on an endpoint.
-- An adversary has elevated privilege on an endpoint.

-### Application Security Scenarios 📱🌐
-Risks involving a product or application being developed by an organization.

-- An adversary has remotely executed code through our application.
-- An adversary has bypassed our rate limiting capability.
 - An adversary has queried our database directly through our application.
 - An adversary has exploited an indirect object reference vulnerability.
 - An XSS vulnerability has been used against another user on our application.